The best Linux distros for power users can enable advanced customizability.

 Linux Administration Bootcamp: Go from Beginner to Advanced, $12.99/£11.99 at Udemy (opens in new tab)

-The best Linux distros for power users at a glance:
+The best Linux distros for power users in 2022 in full

 Arch Linux (opens in new tab) is one of the most loved Linux distros for advanced users who want to setup their own customized installation.
 In fact, Judd Vinet, the creator of Arch Linux, famously said that Arch Linux is what you make of it.